Sakth1/StaTube/README.md

    git push origin new-feature-x
    ```
 7. **Submit a Pull Request**: Create a PR against the original project repository.
 Clearly describe the changes and their motivations.
+8. **HAVE FUN!** :rocket:
 </details>

 ---

 ## 📜 License

-StaTube is protected under the [MIT License](https://choosealicense.com/licenses/mit/).
+StaTube is protected under the [MIT License](https://choosealicense.com/licenses/mit/) because sharing is caring :heart:.
 For more details, refer to the [LICENSE](./LICENSE) file.

 ---